Gash-Setit

-Gash-Setit is a 709 km2 designated national wildlife reserve and historical area of western Eritrea where its considered to be the northern most point of Africa for elephant habitat.
-It is located in much of Omhajer District and Haykota District between south west of Haykota and the market town of Tesseney in the Gash-Barka region.
+Gash-Setit is a 709 km2 designated national wildlife reserve and historical area of western Eritrea where it's considered to be the northernmost point of Africa for elephant habitat.
+It is located in much of Omhajer District and Haykota District between southwest of Haykota and the market town of Tesseney in the Gash-Barka region.
 The name is derived from the two rivers, the Gash and the Setit (Tekezé) River.
 It is the historical area of the Kunama people and a very fertile region extending to the Sudan border.

-Gash-Setit is found in the Gash-Barka Zone of Eritrea since 1991.
+Gash-Setit has been part of the Gash-Barka Zone of Eritrea since 1991.

 Economy

 It is often referred to as "the breadbasket of Eritrea" because the area is agriculturally rich and more fertile than most of Eritrea.
 Crops such as sorghum, millet, legumes, cotton and sesame are produced in the area.
 The high agricultural potential of the area was recognized by the Italians during the occupation and in 1928 they established the Alighidir cotton plantation in the area which provided cotton for the Barattolo Textile Factory in Asmara.
 Citrus fruits and bananas were also produced in the Gash-Setit but many of the plantations were destroyed during the Eritrean War of Independence in the 1960s or by the Ethiopian army during the 2000 conflict.